dotnet/runtime/docs/design/libraries/DllImportGenerator/Compatibility.md

 [`BestFitMapping`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.dllimportattribute.bestfitmapping) and [`ThrowOnUnmappableChar`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.dllimportattribute.throwonunmappablechar) will not be supported for `GeneratedDllImportAttribute`.
 These values only have meaning on Windows when marshalling string data (`char`, `string`, `StringBuilder`) as [ANSI](https://docs.microsoft.com/windows/win32/intl/code-pages).
 As the general recommendation - including from Windows - is to move away from ANSI, the P/Invoke source generator will not support these fields.

+[`CallingConvention`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.dllimportattribute.callingconvention) will not be supported for `GeneratedDllImportAttribute`.
+Users will be required to use the new `UnmanagedCallConvAttribute` attribute instead.
+This attribute provides support for extensible calling conventions and provides parity with the `UnmanagedCallersOnlyAttribute` attribute and C# function pointer syntax.
+We will enable our conversion code-fix to automatically convert explicit and known calling convention usage to use the `UnmanagedCallConvAttribute`.

 ### `char` marshalling

 Marshalling of `char` will not be supported when configured with any of the following: